-- I.R.C. §1245 property with an ADR class life of 4 years or less.
+I.R.C. §1245 property with an ADR class life of 4 years or less is 3-year property.
 This includes over-the-road tractors and hogs held for breeding purposes.
-It does not include cattle, goats, or sheep held for dairy or breeding purposes, because the ADR class life of these animals is greater than 4 years. - I.R.C. §1245 property used in connection with research and experimentation.
+It does not include cattle, goats, or

+- sheep held for dairy or breeding purposes, because the ADR class life of these animals is greater than 4 years. - I.R.C. §1245 property is considered 3-year property if it is used in connection with research and experimentation.
 Few farmers will have this type of property. - Race horses more than 2 years old when placed in service and all other horses more than 12 years old when placed in service are considered 3-year property.